MerosCrypto/Meros/docs/Protocol/Lattice.md

 Receive hashes are defined as `Blake2b-384("receive" + nonce + input + inputNonce)`, where nonce takes up 4 bytes, input 32 bytes, and inputNonce 4 bytes.

-The Entry on input's Account at inputNonce must be a Send, with an output of sender, which doesn't have a matching receive yet.
+The Entry on input's Account at inputNonce must be a verified Send, with an output of sender, which doesn't have a matching receive yet.

 The sender's Account's balance, when combined with the amount from the Send, must be lower than the max value of an uint64.

-Once the Receive has been confirmed, the Send's amount is added to the sender's Account's balance.
+Once the Receive has been verified, the Send's amount is added to the sender's Account's balance.

 `Receive` has a message length of 136 bytes; the 32 byte sender, the 4 byte nonce, the 32 byte input, the 4 byte mintNonce, and the 64 byte Ed25519 signature.